The Farmers Market Bahrain

 Returning to Bahrain.
 One day, I was sitting on my sofa scrolling through my Instagram and found a post endorsing the Farmers Market.

 After a few checks here and there, we reached the farmers market located in the Budaiya area on a Saturday afternoon.
 The look of that place was so mindful at first sight.
 As we were looking for parking, which was almost packed.
 We could see why that is.
 There was a kid’s play area full of happy kids.
 Opposite the play area, we saw fully occupied picnic tables.
-Families with big jugs of coffee and food.
-They looked so relaxed, as if they were all enjoying this cheerful market in the pleasant weather of 18 degrees, with a bit of sunshine.
+Family tables with big jugs of coffee and food.
+People over here looked so relaxed, as if they were all enjoying this cheerful market in this pleasant weather of 18 degrees, with a bit of sunshine.

 About Farmers Market